kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Implementation

-A user can select an issue from the list of contribution ready issues and implement their change.
-When the contributor has completed their implementation, they should open a pull request.
-The maintainers will respond to acknowledge the pull request and let the contributor know to expect a preliminary review by the within 5 business days to confirm:
+A GitHub issue enters the implementation stage once a user submits a GitHub pull request implementing the change.
+This stage indicates that a contribution has been submitted for the issue, but the maintainers have not committed to a full review of the contribution.
+The maintainers will respond to let the contributor know to expect a preliminary review by the within 5 business days to confirm:

 1. It is implemented in the manner described in the issue.
 1. It meets the criteria specified in the contribution guide.